OAbouHajar/projectEIH/fronEnd/webApp/README.md

 #### Contact Screen ####

 A contact form to allow the users to contact the admins to give feedback or to report an problem.

+> For more details you car refare to the comment with in each file, or contact the developer by email.